software-mansion/protostar/website/docs/tutorials/06-deploying/02-migrations/README.md

 # Migrations

 :::warning
-Breaking changes can be introduced without depreciation.
-StarkNet [deployment flow can change](https://community.starknet.io/t/universal-deployer-contract-proposal/1864) so do Protostar.
+Breaking changes can be introduced without deprecation.
+StarkNet [deployment flow can change](https://community.starknet.io/t/universal-deployer-contract-proposal/1864), so Protostar will follow in the future.
 :::